Celo: Training Versatile Learned Optimizers on a Compute Diet: Acknowledgements

 \section{Acknowledgements}

 We acknowledge support from Mila-Samsung Research Grant, FRQNT New Scholar [EB], the FRQNT Doctoral (B2X) scholarship [AM] and the Canada-CIFAR AI Chair program [GL].
 We also acknowledge resources provided by Compute Canada, Calcul Québec, and Mila.
+We thank NVIDIA for providing the GPUs that made this work possible.
+We are also grateful to the developers of open-source libraries such as JAX~\citep{jax2018github}, NumPy~\citep{harris2020array}, \href{https://github.com/google/learned_optimization}{\texttt{google/learned\_optimization}}, and \href{https://github.com/google-research/rliable}{\texttt{google-research/rliable}}, which were instrumental in this research.